 Manipulators who are self-aware instead are “ego-congruent“.
 Such as, their manipulation fits what they consciously think of themselves.

-On this website, we define the worst type of this category of people the “proud value-takers”.
+On this website, we define the worst type of this category of people as the “proud value-takers”.
 Such as, they are proud of taking from others.

 How Manipulation Works